-Revised March 2018: Added clarifying details throughout Sections 2, 3 and 4.
+Revised: January 2018: Added clarifying details throughout Sections 2, 3 and 4.
 Under Section 4.1.1.
-Performance Measurement Framework (PMF): updated Table 2 Participant Suitability Indicators and expanded the Socially Marginalized indicator into separate indicators; updated Table 5 Funding Decision Matrix to reflect the new ministry name "MAESD"; replaced the label "Job Placement Support" with "Participant Financial Support" and clarified expanded access to this support at any point of participation in the program; updated Appendix 1: Provincial Service Quality Standard (SQS); Replaced references to YJC Participant and Employer Registration forms with Employment Ontario Participant and Employer Registration forms under sections 5.6. and 5.8; Updated all hyperlinks and removed reference to Employment Ontario Information and Referral Resource Guide.
+Performance Measurement Framework (PMF): updated Table 2 Participant Suitability Indicators and expanded the Socially Marginalized indicator into separate indicators; shifted the core measure weighting from the Customer Satisfaction and Service Coordination measure to the Funded Intake measure; updated Table 5 Funding Decision Matrix to reflect the new ministry name "MAESD"; replaced the label "Job Placement Support" with "Participant Financial Support" and clarified expanded access to this support at any point of participation in the program; increased the minimum average number of suitability indicators from 35% to 45%; updated Appendix 1: Provincial Service Quality Standard (SQS); Replaced references to YJC Participant and Employer Registration forms with Employment Ontario Participant and Employer Registration forms under sections 5.6 and 5.8; Updated all hyperlinks and removed reference to Employment Ontario Information and Referral Resource Guide.

-Revised: November 2016: Updated "the Ministry" name to Ministry of Advanced Education and Skills Development; added more clarifying details to 3.3.2 Exit section, 3.3.3 Follow-up section and 4.1.1 Performance Measurement Framework section; added new "Referred Out" category to the Service Coordination measure in Table 4 Dimensions and Measures of Service Quality Success and in Table 2, under Indicators of Suitability, replaced the term "Aboriginal Person" with "Indigenous Person" and revised the associated definition.
-Revised: March 2016 Version 4- Formatting changes to standard template, changes to the document as per AODA compliance requirements, deletion of references to ACE-INA and addition of further information under WSIB claims
+Revised: November 2016: Updated "the Ministry" name to Ministry of Advanced Education and Skills Development; added more clarifying details to 3.3.2 Exit section, 3.3.3 Follow-up section and 4.1.1 Performance Measurement Framework section; added new "Referred Out" category to the Service Coordination measure in Table 4 Dimensions and Measures of Service Quality Success and in Table 2, updated the name of Ministry of Citizenship and Immigration; under Indicators of Suitability, replaced the term "Aboriginal Person" with "Indigenous Person" and revised the associated definition.